Toronto Housing Market Report

 Greater Toronto Area (GTA) Housing Market Overview

-The much larger rise in home sales relative to new listings meant that October 2024’s sales-to-new-listings ratio (SNLR) jumped to 43%, quite higher than September 2024’s SNLR of 28%, bringing the GTA back into the balanced market territory.
-This can be seen in the fact that new listings decreased by 15% monthly, compared to sales increasing by 33% monthly.
-The City of Toronto’s SNLR for October 2024 was similar, at 42%.
+The much larger rise in home sales relative to new listings meant that November 2024’s sales-to-new-listings ratio (SNLR) jumped to 51%, higher than October 2024’s SNLR of 43%, pushing it further into balanced market territory.
+This can be seen in the fact that new listings decreased by 24% monthly, compared to sales decreasing by 11.8% monthly.
+The City of Toronto’s SNLR for November 2024 was similar, also at 51%.

-Three 0.25% rates cut by the Bank of Canada in June, July, and September 2024 were the first rate cuts in over four years, and they brought some hope that the housing market may see a price boost as buyers return from the sidelines.
-We have instead seen a larger influx of sellers who had been waiting to list their homes than a return of buyers, seen through high listing numbers, although October 2024 did see a surge in home sales.
-Another rate cut in October 2024, as well as future rate cuts, may result in a more robust Toronto housing market in the coming months.
+Three 0.25% rate cuts by the Bank of Canada in June, July, and September 2024 were the first rate cuts in over four years, followed by a jumbo cut of 0.50% that occurred in October 2024, and they brought some hope that the housing market may see a price boost as buyers return from the sidelines.
+We have instead seen a larger influx of sellers who had been waiting to list their homes than a return of buyers, seen through high listing numbers, although November 2024 did see a larger increase in home sales as new listings taper off.
+A possible rate cut in December 2024, as well as future rate cuts, may result in a more robust Toronto housing market in the coming months.
+However, a deterioration in the job market could negate the support that the housing market would receive from further rate cuts.

 Regional Comparison